mrburhan34/Python/README.md

-These Projects are coded by Syed Saqib Burhanuddin I'm currently 14 years old and studying in 9th grade.
-I'm interested in programming very much!
-I would like to make my career in this field.
-I hold I won't lose this repo because these projects are very valuable and memorable to me.
-I built few small websites too but now I'm not interested in Web-Development. from 15 days I'm trying learn Python In 15 days I built 11 projects.
-Frankly I don't like to make my career on Web-Development because I think Artificial Intelligence is good enough to build a cool websites.
-I dream is to build one Artificial Intelligence using Python.
-I took a challenge to complete Python Course in one month, Today's date is 1-1-2025 and today is New Year my challenge has deadend on 29-1-2025 it is also mentioned in my MS Calender and MS To-Do-List actually i like UI of Microsoft Apps.
-I also want to build apps like microsoft.                                                                                                -Syed Saqib Burhanuddin, 01-01-2010
+# About Me

+Hi there! 👋 I’m **Syed Saqib Burhanuddin**, a passionate 14-year-old programmer currently studying in 9th grade.

+## My Journey in Programming 🚀
+- Programming has always been a field of immense fascination for me, and I aspire to build a career in it. 💻
+- This repository is a collection of my projects, each holding great value and cherished memories. 🗂️✨
+- Although I started with small web development projects, my interest has now shifted toward Artificial Intelligence. 🤖

+## Python Challenge 🐍
+- For the past 15 days, I have been learning Python and have successfully built 11 projects during this time! 🎯
+- My ultimate goal is to develop a powerful AI system using Python. 🌟
+- I’ve taken on a challenge to complete a Python course within one month.
+  - **Start Date:** 29th December 2024
+  - **Deadline:** 29th January 2025 ⏳
+  - Progress is tracked in my Microsoft Calendar and Microsoft To-Do List—apps I admire for their intuitive UI. 🗓️✅

+## My Aspirations 🌠
+I dream of creating applications as innovative and impactful as those by Microsoft, blending functionality with exceptional design. 🖥️✨

+Thank you for visiting my repository!
+I hope these projects inspire you as much as they’ve inspired me to create them. 💡

+– **Syed Saqib Burhanuddin**
+  *1st January 2025*